takeshishimada/BZObjectStore/README.md

 ## Condition
 There are three classes:

-1. `BZObjectStoreConditionModel` - This class has the following classes and you create it and set to each method.
+1. `BZObjectStoreConditionModel` - This class contains the following classes and you create it and set to each method.
-2. `BZObjectStoreSQLiteConditionModel` - This class means SQLite condition.
+2. `BZObjectStoreSQLiteConditionModel` - SQLite condition.
-3. `BZObjectStoreReferenceConditionModel` - This class means reference object condition.
+3. `BZObjectStoreReferenceConditionModel` - Reference object condition.

 #### BZObjectStoreConditionModel
 ```objective-c